isomerpages/imh-smhc/_registration/Terms and Conditions.md

 agree, in such event, to submit irrevocably to the non-exclusive jurisdiction of the Courts of the Republic of Singapore to settle any and all disputes in connection with these Terms.</p>
-<p>4.&nbsp;&nbsp;&nbsp;&nbsp; Any reference to arbitration in Singapore shall
+<p>4.&nbsp;Any reference to arbitration in Singapore shall be a submission
-be a submission to arbitration within the meaning of the Arbitration Act 2001 for the time being in force in Singapore.
+to arbitration within the meaning of the Arbitration Act 2001 for the time being in force in Singapore.
 Such arbitration shall be conducted in the English language in accordance with the Arbitration Rules of the Singapore International Arbitration Centre (“SIAC Rules”) for the time being in force, which rules are deemed to be incorporated by reference into this clause, except in so far as such Rules conflict with the express provisions of this clause, in which event the provisions of this clause will prevail.</p>
-<p>5.&nbsp;&nbsp;&nbsp;&nbsp; For the avoidance of doubt, it is agreed that
+<p>5.&nbsp;For the avoidance of doubt, it is agreed that nothing in this
-nothing in this Clause shall prevent a Party from seeking urgent equitable relief before any appropriate court and the commencement of any dispute resolution proceedings shall in no way affect the continual performance of the Parties’ obligations under these Terms.</p>
+Clause shall prevent a Party from seeking urgent equitable relief before any appropriate court and the commencement of any dispute resolution proceedings shall in no way affect the continual performance of the Parties’ obligations under these Terms.</p>
-<p>&nbsp;</p>
-<p><u>V. GOVERNING LAW</u>
+<p>&nbsp;<u>V. GOVERNING LAW</u>
 </p>
 <p>1.&nbsp;&nbsp;&nbsp;&nbsp; This Terms and Conditions shall be deemed to
 be made in Singapore, subject to, governed by and construed in all respects